-We talk directly with the patient, family, and any other appropriate professionals involved in the patient’s care to understand the patient’s needs, goals and expectations.
+He or she reviews records to understand the complexities of the case and talks directly with the patient, family, and any other appropriate professionals involved in the patient’s care.
+The purpose is to understand the patient’s needs, goals and expectations.

-Every good relationship is built on trust and understanding.
-By getting to know the patient personally, we can design a realistic treatment plan to help patients prepare for the next step in their lives.
-Whether it’s transitioning into the workplace or moving home to live with family, the Pate evaluator is there to help.
+By getting to know the patient personally, we can better assess what treatment team at Pate would be the best fit, and design a realistic treatment plan to help the patient prepare for the next step in their lives.

 In the first week of treatment, our clinical team assesses each patient in depth to determine his or her individual needs.